-The Complete Guide to Planning a Hen Party
+The First-Timers Guide To Planning A Hen Party

-Planning a hen do?
-Here’s everything you need to know, from choosing a destination and organising the games, to pull off an unforgettable party the bride-to-be will love
+First time planning a hen do?
+Don’t panic!
+Here’s everything you need to know, from choosing a destination to organising the games, to pull off an unforgettable party the bride-to-be will love!

 It’s such an honour to be asked to be a bridesmaid, but when you’ve finished celebrating the engagement news with the bride-to-be, there’s the small matter of a hen party to organise before you get to walk down the aisle with your bestie!
 If you’ve never planned a big event like this before it can be a stressful and daunting task, with so much to consider like the type of hen party, the destination, the budget and the guest list.